 The Construction of a Parisian Icon | Design & Architectural Style of Eiffel Tower

 The Eiffel Tower is a wrought iron lattice tower on the Champ de Mars in Paris, France.
-Named after its engineer and designer, Gustave Eiffel; the tower was built as the entrance arch to the 1889 World's Fair.
+Named after its engineer and designer, Gustave Eiffel, the tower was built as the entrance arch to the 1889 World Fair.

 The tower is 320 meters (1,050 ft) tall, about the same height as an 81-story building.
 It became the tallest man-made structure globally during its construction, surpassing New York City's Chrysler Building by nearly 200 feet (61 m).
 Learn everything about this fascinating man-made architectural wonder of the world on this page.